jon-sully/rails-wizards/README.md

 - Pt.
 8 — Tangible Examples (repo overview)
 - "Save and back vs. just "previous step"?
 - Technically we don't need to use method: :patch on the cache-persisted side of things, but it does feel a little more RESTful I guess.
+- Pt.
+9 — Thanks and credits to inspirations?
+- Cache-persisted but with the cache key in the URL?

 ```ruby